Home First Nations in the Lower Mainland Vancouver First Nations Powwows Vancouver’s Mother’s Day Indigenous Powwow at Trout Lake in 2026

 Trout Lake Mother’s Day Traditional Powwow

-The event this year is hosted by the Metro Vancouver Aboriginal Executive Council.
+The event is hosted by the Metro Vancouver Aboriginal Executive Council.
 The powwow honours local First Nations’ matriarchs, especially those impacted by the MMIWGT2S+ and opioid crises.
-There are drum groups, dancers and market vendors.
+There are drum groups, dancers and more.

 Where Does the Powwow Happen?